AndrewRoe34/quick-sched/CONTRIBUTING.md

 ```
 Let's break down each code snippet from above to visualize our thoughts:
 1. A new Google Calendar event is created
-2. An Agile Planner hash code is attached to the description
+2. A QuickSched hash code is attached to the description
 3. A start time is formatted
 4. An end time is formatted
-5. If the Agile Planner event has a color, attach it to the Google Calendar variant
+5. If the event has a color, attach it to the Google Calendar variant
 6. Return the event

 Each individual snippet is purposeful with what it's aiming to solve and serves a common purpose, thus improving readability for the user.

 ### Control Structures
-With Agile Planner, we require that all control structures maintain proper horizontal spacing in order to increase readability as demonstrated below:
+We require that all control structures maintain proper horizontal spacing in order to increase readability as demonstrated below:

 **Bad**
 ```java